percona/pmm-doc/docs/dbaas/databases.md

     - *Database Type*
     - *Database Version*

-4. Expand  *Advanced Settings* panel.
+4. Optionally expand *Advanced Settings* panel for further customization.

     1. Select the number of nodes.
 (1 is the minimum)